garzoand/sm_autoshutdown_ext_checker/README.md

 ![Alt Step 2](assets/step2.jpg?raw=true "Step 2")

 5. As we are provisioning a role for the lambda function, you have to allow the IAM provisioning capability for the template as well.
-Hit on the *Launch Template* button.
+Hit on the *Create stack* button.

 ![Alt Step 3](assets/step3.jpg?raw=true "Step 3")